x25today/voipwardialer/README.md

 - The VoIP Wardialer
 - The Modem Server

-The VoIP Wardialer is a Python 3 application that use [PJSUA](https://www.pjsip.org/pjsua.htm) VoIP Stack with [Python 3 binding](https://github.com/mgwilliams/python3-pjsip) to call the target phone number, then detect if there's a modem carrier trough frequency, and if C that if possitive try to establish a modem carier
+The VoIP Wardialer is a Python 3 application that use [PJSUA](https://www.pjsip.org/pjsua.htm) VoIP Stack with [Python 3 binding](https://github.com/mgwilliams/python3-pjsip).

-Given tThe MVP is meant to be ready for experiment and contribute in the making of VoIP Wardialer software
+It does call the target phone number,  detect if there's a modem answering, negotiate modem carrier with a Remote Modem Server, provide then I/O of the remote system terminal dumping it's content into a file or to standard output.

+To connect the audio flow coming from the called phone number to the Modem DSP running on Modem Server:

+1. VoIP Wardialer starts another SIP VoIP call to a pre-configured Asterisk (running in localhost)
+2. VoIP Wardialer setup a conference bridge between the two calls (One to remote system, one to local Asterisk)
+3. Asterisk-Softmodem is used by Asterisk in the Modem Server negotiate the modem carrier
+4. Asterisk-Softmodem provide the I/O of the remote system termina connecting via TCP a VoIP Wardialer listener

+It's a neat workflow of data going around that may require a schema.

 # Try it out
 The MVP is meant to be ready for experiment and contribute in the making of VoIP Wardialer software